Seattle Greater Housing Market News

 CURRENT TRENDS

-Mortgage rates dropped to 6.11% in early September due to anticipation of a fed rate cut but have risen over 7.1% since due to a strong Jobs Report and a higher-than-anticipated CPI report. *Reminder: Rates are not tied to Fed Rates but 10-Yr Yield. https://www.mortgagenewsdaily.com/mortgage-rates/30-year-fixed
+Mortgage rates dropped to 6.11% in early September due to anticipation of a fed rate cut but have risen over 7.1% since due to a strong Jobs Report and a higher-than-anticipated CPI report. *Reminder: Rates are not tied to Fed Rates but 10-Yr Yield.
+7% is the 40-year average for a 30yr fixed.
+Click here for forecasted rates.
+Also, click for more info: https://www.mortgagenewsdaily.com/mortgage-rates/30-year-fixed

 Buyer Sentiments up m/m, up w/w

-Buyers are excited how rates have dropped since the 7.5% high early this year and 8.1% high at the end of 2023, even though they came up from 6.1% in August.
-As expected, buyers holding off until the elections (no matter who won) hit the ground running the week after with a surge of buyer activity, with more pendings per month than new listings.
-They will remain excited but will become less motivated until the new year.
+Buyers are excited how rates have dropped since the 7.5% high early this year and 8.1% high at the end of 2023, even though they came up from 6.1% in early September.
+As expected, buyers who were holding off until the elections (no matter who won) hit the ground running the week after with a surge of buyer activity, with more pendings per month than new listings.
+They will remain excited but will become less “ready” until the new year as buyers do every year in December.

 Seller Sentiments up m/m, up w/w

-Sellers are generally confident are playing it safe and waiting to list in 2025 where economists are unanimously bullish nationwide — especially for Seattle Metro.
+Sellers are generally confident and are playing it safe, waiting to list in 2025 where economists are unanimously bullish nationwide — especially for Seattle Metro.

 “Golden Handcuffs”: 84.2% of current homeowners have a sub-6% rate, 74.6% sub-5%, and 56.2% are sub-4 %.
 We expect resale to be low for many more years until lower interest rates encourage more sellers to consider upsizing or downsizing, but most economists don’t believe we will see sub-5% anytime soon.
 Few people are selling outside of necessity or major life changes, but more than last year.